 Ph.D., Institute of Fine Arts, New York University, 2014

 Prior to coming to Princeton, Perl was a Craig Hugh Smyth Fellow at the Institute of Fine Arts, New York University.
+At the Institute of Fine Arts, she was the co-organizer of the Artists at the Institute lecture series.
 She was also a doctoral fellow of the Remarque Institute at the École Normale Supérieure, Paris (fall 2012).
-Her doctoral research was supported by several fellowships and grants at New York University and was conducted in museums, libraries, and archives throughout Europe and the U.S., as well as through personal interviews in France and the U.S. She has presented her research at international and domestic conferences and was the co-organizer of the Artists at the Institute lecture series at the Institute of Fine Arts.
-She has written articles on topics ranging from the mutual influence of Ottoman miniatures and Hungarian woodcuts in the 16th century (in Beyond Boundaries: East & West Cross-Cultural Encounters, Cambridge Scholars Publishing, 2011) to the showmanship of Yves Klein’s debut performance of the Anthropometries in 1960 (forthcoming in Thresholds, MIT Department of Architecture).
+Her research was previously supported by several fellowships and grants at New York University and has been conducted in museums, libraries, and public and private archives throughout Europe and the U.S., as well as through personal interviews in France and the U.S. She has presented her research at domestic and international conferences and symposia.